jonas089/daga-gator-sol/README.md

 memory DB.
 This is definitely feasible but would have taken a substantial amount of time considering the scope of this exercise.
 Therefore I decided to go with a memory DB and focus on writing clean and reusable code that spawns both the API service and the gator-loop efficiently, sharing state between them and locking whenever a write on the DB occurs.

+# Another Repo that I would like to share (conveys my idea of design principles)
+Anonymous Github GPG voting with ZK [jonas089/cypher-poll](https://github.com/jonas089/cypher-poll)